aczzdx/aczzdx.github.io/_posts/2019-04-28-NL2BashComplex.markdown

 1. collecting corpus to customize pre-trained embedding model,
 2. adding typer-selector to enable model to predict complex structure.

 We find that using a simple classifier to deal with simple commands and complex commands could help improve the result of the prediction.
 Also, the improvement can be observed in both the overall test set and the complex command test sets.
+However, we still find the model using Seq2Seq are not able to extract all information when the description is long.
+We will try to solve this problem by adapting Seq2Tree models to use Seq2Seq model for predicting fragments of codes.

-We are planning to find whether we could introduce more complicated model so that the predictor can support more kind of structures that involving control flows, like loop or conditions.
+Also, we are planning to find whether we could introduce more complicated model so that the predictor can support more kind of structures that involving control flows, like loop or conditions.

-However, we still find that it is still hard to find a way to measure the accuracy of the output code.
+What is more, we still find that it is still hard to find a way to measure the accuracy of the output code.
 Finding a more efficient but sound test way is still a challenge in this area.

 [^zen]: [http://www.catb.org/~esr/writings/unix-koans/ten-thousand.html](http://www.catb.org/~esr/writings/unix-koans/ten-thousand.html)